Using and managing solvents

 If you need to store waste solvents, or wastes contaminated with solvents (eg cleaning cloths), keep them in sealed containers.

-You should locate, use and maintain solvent storage facilities as you would other chemical storage facilities.
-For more information, see our guide on storing chemicals.
+You should locate, use and maintain solvent storage facilities as you would other chemical storage facilities - see storing chemicals.

 Use solvents safely